asgs/json-schema-validator-samples/README.md

 * Learn to use the json-schema-validator library to validate arbitrary JSON data against the schema defined above.

-# Build/Run
+# Build and Execute

-It's a standard Maven Java project, so run the following commands.
+It's a standard Maven Java project, so the following commands should suffice.

-* mvn -e clean package
+* `mvn -e clean package`
-* java -jar target/json-schema-validator-samples-1.0-SNAPSHOT.jar
+* `java -jar target/json-schema-validator-samples-1.0-SNAPSHOT.jar`